skycreeds/QWERTY-DIO/README.md

 main.txt will contain script that need to be typed

-gedit is text editor given in the code can be chaged to another
+xed is text editor given in the code can be chaged to another

 happy coding 😁😁😁😁